 So this is the moment of truth, can you actually dehydrate in an air fryer?
 There are several factors that you need to consider, to decide if your particular air fryer is good for dehydrating food too.
 We will go over these main factors now!

 1. Can it go low enough (under 200 degrees F)?

-Well, as long as your air fryer has an option to set a temperature of under 200 degrees Fahrenheit, then yes you can.
+Well, as long as your air fryer has an option to set a temperature of under 200 degrees Fahrenheit, then yes, you can.
 It might still be possible with slightly higher temperatures, but you are at risk of burning the dehydrating food if you forget about it.
 As stated above, most preserving dehydrating methods rarely go over 112 degrees Fahrenheit.
 This type of preserving is often used for such things as drying out herbs and fruit.
-Also, if you are a dehydrating purest who wants to keep the enzymes in your food, you will need an option for a temperature setting this low.
+Also, if you are a dehydrating purest who wants to keep the enzymes in your food, you will need an option for a lower temperature setting such as this.

 Other drying recipes (such as beef jerky) will often use a temperature of around 150-200 degrees Fahrenheit.
 This is why it is vital to have the setting for a temperature under 200 degrees on any air fryer you want to use for dehydrating food.

 The other important factor for dehydrating food is that you need to be able to let the moist air escape and be replaced by dry and warm air.
 When you try to dehydrate in a regular oven, you would typically leave the oven door slightly open.
 With most air fryers, this should be simple, as they usually have an air vent that would usually be used to vent any smoke out of an air fryer.
 Take a look at your air fryer model, it should have a built in vent already.
 This would work out well for dehydrating food in it.